I took a look again into the world of stem cell supplements since it’s been a few years.

 Supplements | Stem cell supplements claims | Supplement ads and products | Visiclear, Visifree & Visishield | Stem-Kine | Regenexx supplements | Big picture on stem cell pills

 Quick Article Summary and Claim Review.
-Stem cells have generated a lot of buzz, only some of it legitimate.
-Stem cell supplements and their makers claim that these pills or drinks will improve your health via impacting your stem cells.
-My research indicates there are no strong data to support any of these claims.
+Stem cell supplements claim that they will improve your health via impacting your stem cells.
+My research indicates there are no strong data to support such claims.
 Stem cell supplements also could have risks.
-Since they are also very expensive, as a stem cell biologist I recommend against taking stem cell supplements, but you should consult your physician.
+They are very expensive too.
+As a stem cell biologist I recommend against taking stem cell supplements, but consult your physician.

-Note that “supplements” here refer to things people can ingest to somehow supposedly help their stem cells, not “supplements” that us scientists add to the media we use to grow stem cells.
+Note that “supplements” here refer to things people can ingest, not “supplements” that us scientists add to the media we use to grow stem cells.

 Stem cell supplement capsules, vitamins, more

-For context, I’m fairly skeptical of supplements in general unless one has a documented deficiency in something like iron or maybe (maybe not) Vitamin D, or if you are vegan maybe you should take B12.
+For context, I’m fairly skeptical of supplements in general.
+The main reason to take them is if one has a documented deficiency in something.
+Maybe like iron or maybe (maybe not) Vitamin D, or if you are vegan maybe you should take B12.

-As a 10+ year prostate cancer survivor the only supplement I take still is in fact Vitamin D, but I’m having my doubts even about that.
-Ten years ago it made sense to me theoretically that a hormone like Vitamin D might help prevent cancer recurrence based on in vitro results growing cancer cells in a dish, but the literature hasn’t been very encouraging on any benefit in actual people.
+As a 10+ year prostate cancer survivor the only supplement I take is Vitamin D. However, I’m having my doubts even about that.
+Ten years ago it made sense to me theoretically that a hormone like Vitamin D might help prevent cancer recurrence.
+This idea was based on in vitro results growing cancer cells in a dish.
+However, the literature hasn’t been very encouraging on any benefit in actual people.
 I’m mulling it over.

-I more recently went through the supposed brain supplement Prevagen and found reasons to be concerned about their advertising claims and also about potential risks.
+I more recently fact-checked the supposed brain supplement Prevagen.
+There are reasons to be concerned about their advertising claims and also about potential risks.

 So what about supplements claiming some link to stem cells?